mmshahria/GlassboardTech-API-Reference/Subscriptions/GET Get a subscription by Id.md

 <strong>ownerId<strong> `string`

-The unique owner identifier of the subscripton.
+The unique identifier of the user who owns this object.

 <strong>profileId<strong> `string`

-A unique identifier assigned by the system while creating a user profile as an individual or an entity.
+A unique identifier of the subscriber profile.

 <strong>sideLetter<strong> `object`

-JSON object descriptor that encloses the side letter properties.Side letter is used for customized carry percentages for a particular investor.
+JSON object descriptor that encloses the Side Letter Properties that overrides the Deal settings for this subscription.
+Can override the Carry and Management Fee.

 * <strong>managementFee<strong> `object` </br>
-Object descriptor that encloses the  information for management fee deduction.
+Object descriptor that encloses the Side Letter Management Fee that overrides the fee settings on the deal for this subscription.
   * <strong>amount<strong> `number` </br> The amount of the management fee.
   * <strong>duration<strong> `number` </br> Duration of Management Fee.
   * <strong>frequency<strong> `string` </br> Periodicity of Management Fee.
   * <strong>percent<strong> `number` </br>
   * <strong>type<strong> `string` </br> Type of management fee.
   * <strong>feesPaymentMethod<strong> `string` </br> Management fees payment method.
-  * <strong>isRecurring<strong> `boolean` </br> Checks whether the Management Fee is part of a recurring series.
+  * <strong>isRecurring<strong> `boolean` </br> Checks whether the Management Fee for the deal is assessed annually.
 * <strong>organizerCarryPercentage<strong> `object` </br>
   JSON object descriptor that encloses the organizer Carry Percentage related information.
   > Carry Percentage means the rate of return percentage above the initial investment after one year that needs to be paid to a deal **organizer**.
 It is in the deal **organizer's** discretion as to whether the Carry Percentage will be lower, and such determination may be made up until the date of the Initial Closing.